phatograph/blog/_posts/2019-07-12-creating-mini-react-hook-from-scratch.markdown

 This component also has `Component.render()`, which just logs the output in a console, rather than renders to the DOM.

-Now we can implement `React.render()`, which creates a component, renders it, and also return the created component (so that we can do the action like `App.click`).
+Now we can implement `React.render()`, which creates a component, renders it, and also returns the created component (so that we can do the action like `App.click`).

 <pre data-line="19-23,27,44-47"><code class="language-js">
 const React = (() => {